carternorton11/startup/README.md

 Keys are always strings, values must be valid JSON data type <br>
 'JSON.parse converts to JSON, 'JSON.stringify' converts from JSON <br>

+#### Other Functions
+'rest' is a placeholder parameter than accepts any number of parameters and converts them to an array <br>
+'spread' does the opposite, and expands an array to fill all parameters <br>

 ## Zach Notes